BertalanD/dotfiles/README.md

 - automatic screen locking and lockscreen
 - polkit authentication agent

 A custom theme is set (see the screenshot).
-On Arch and Void Linux systems, a wallpaper is generated with [`pacwall`](https://github.com/Kharacternyk/pacwall), depicting the dependency graph of the installed packages.
+On Arch and Void Linux systems, the wallpaper is automatically generated from the graph of installed packages, if the `arch` directory is `stow`ed.

 #### Dependencies
     # pacman -S sway swaybg swayidle swaylock wofi pulseaudio pulsemixer grim slurp wl-clipboard jq util-linux light dbus ttf-fira-code polkit-gnome